There are four basic graduation requirements for Heritage Christian High School:

 In order for a student to receive an HCS diploma, these service hours must be completed and documented in Naviance.
 These will be reviewed and approved by the high school office.

-As a graduation requirement, all students are required to participate in Interterm electives during the freshmen and sophomore year, and an internship job shadowing experience in their junior year at HCS.
+As a graduation requirement, all students are required to participate in Interterm electives during the freshman and sophomore year, and an internship job shadowing experience in their junior year at HCS.
 This will typically occur at the end of the 3rd quarter during senior trip week.
-In order for a student to receive an HCS diploma, these must be completed and documented using the appropriate forms which are available from the guidance office.
+In order for a student to receive an HCS diploma, these requirements must be completed and documented using the appropriate forms which are available from the guidance office.